LiskHQ/lisk-node/README.md

 ### Memory

 - Modern multi-core CPU with good single-core performance
-- Machines with a minimum of 16 GB RAM (32 GB recommended).
+- Machines with a minimum of 16 GB RAM (32 GB recommended)

 ### Storage